-A Discussion of What Attorneys Can Charge for Probate and What We at Reed & Mansfield Charge
+What Attorneys Can Charge For Probate & What We Charge

 Some Nevada attorneys interpret this to mean that if their secretary writes up routine paperwork that the lawyer signs, the secretary's time in doing this "legal work" may be billed at the lawyer's hourly rate.
 Other firms will bill the secretary at a paralegal rate.
 Still other firms will bill some work at a lower associate's rate, but in such cases there can be a lot of duplication between what the high billing partner does and what his or her lower billing associates do.
 When a senior partner handed me my first probate case at the beginning of my legal career, he said, "Keep track of your hours and bill the higher of your hourly rate or the percentage fee."
 I thought this was pretty outrageous since I was naturally going to be slow on my first case.
 Perhaps that was the point.
 I once had another partner tell me at the beginning of my career on a non-probate case, "Bill the hell out of this file.
 If you are taking a shower and thinking about the case, bill it."